p-brane/sky130-apd-workshop/README.md

 ![](assets/README-dff83cda.png)
 Image credit: efabless post on LinkedIn

 efabless sponsored a [workshop](https://www.vlsisystemdesign.com/advanced-physical-design-using-openlane-sky130/) on Advanced Physical Design using the openLANE open source toolchain, and the Skywater 130 nm Physical Design Kit (PDK).
 Google and Skywater have been working to make custom semiconductor design and processing open source.
-The course was produced and taught by VLSI System Design (VSD) -  Intelligent Assessment Technology.
+The course was produced and taught by VLSI System Design (VSD) -  Intelligent Assessment Technology (IAT).

 The workshop was held August 2 to 6 and each day begins with an Q&A session at 10:30 AM ET over Zoom.
 The course lectures were recorded and made available on the VSD learning platform.
 The platform also provided a compute instance containing all the tools and PDK library all setup to use.

 The platform was very responsive for both the lecture recordings and running the labs to learn the design toolchain.
 The workshop also provided a Slack workspace to interact with other students and get questions answered.
 The instructors were very good about responding to questions to help solve problems with simulations.
 The subjects covered each day are shown below.
-Each module had exams too.
+Each module also had exams.

 * Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK
 * Day 2 - Good floorplan vs bad floorplan and introduction to library cells